mrjoshbear/after-sundown-2e/5-danger-and-conflict/attacking.md

 While grabbed a victim may attempt to escape on their next round with a Simple Action, rolling Strength + Combat or Agility + Combat against with a threshold of the attacker's net hits, and may further attempt to escape one other time.
 The attacker may also use another Complex Action to try to establish a better hold against a threshold 1 less than normal do to the advantage they have over the target.

-If the attacker's net hits _exceed_ the target's Strength, the victim is fully locked into a hold of the attacker's choosing, which may prevent them from screaming, using their limbs, strangle them to unconsiousness in 1 round.
+If the attacker's net hits _exceed_ the target's Strength, the victim is fully locked into a hold of the attacker's choosing, which may prevent them from screaming or using their limbs or to strangle them to unconsciousness in 1 round.

 #### Disarm